huzmo/HUZLOB-BOT/README.md

 # HUZLOB-BOT

-Design and Creation of Muhammad Huzaifa and Tenzin Phegyal
+Design and Creation of Muhammad Huzaifa and Tenzin Phelgyal